ssharma2712/Little-Bootstraps/Automatic/README.md

 lb_automatic(data_path, candidate_tree, evo_model = NULL, output_tree = NULL, del = 0.001, precision = FALSE)

 data_path           : a character vector that specifies locations of the inferred ML trees.
-For example, fasta file mtCDNA for little bootstrap analysis in the the Automatic folder.
+For example, fasta file mtCDNA for little bootstrap analysis in the Automatic folder.
 Therefore, the data_path will be "~/Automatic/mtCDNA.fas"

 candidate_tree : an object of class "phylo" specifying the phylogeny for which BCLs are desired.